RSCJacksonLab/landscapy/docs/cookbook/statistics/permutation-tests.md

 print(first)
 ```

 The smallest attainable estimate here is `1/(999+1) = 0.001`, never zero.
+The resolution of the test can be increased with more permutations.
 Record the full pre-comparison generator state stored in each result when exact
 comparison-level reconstruction matters.

-Invalid exchangeability includes permuting nodes within one graph as if they
-were independent organisms, separating paired measurements, or shuffling
-labels across batches when the null preserves batch structure.

-## Common failures

-- An absolute/non-negative statistic is used for a two-sided zero-null test.
-- `b/B` is used, allowing an impossible p-value of zero.
-- The permutation unit differs from the experimental unit.
-- Seed, bit generator, permutation count, resolution, or Monte Carlo SE is omitted.
-- Multiple comparisons are reported without a declared correction family.